Fionn eä Vanwi

 He wore armour of silver, and the sound of his voice carried clear and loud like the gales of the Bory Sea.
 He led the mighty Hosts of the Vanwi.
 Flanking him were shining Principalities, and they were clothed like the elements.
 About him flickered the Powers, and the Dark Enemies trembled at the sight.

-With the blowing of the Horn of Arc, the Vanwi crashed against the Darkness.
-The sound was deafening, and the hooves of the Vanwi horses beat the dust of the earth and trampled the enemy.
-So the battles went, filled with frenzy and fire, and the Hosts of the Vanwi traveled across Erub gathering the forces of Goodness and Justice.
-Under their banner were the mighty Itie'lman houses, at last reunited with their kin.
-There were also the clans of Men.
-The House of Forn, the House of Al-Afir, the House of Tuakin, and the Corodwalt tribes.
+With the blowing of the Horn of Arc, the Vanwi crashed against the Darkness, and the death-throes of the enemy rose to Heaven as a grim offering and prayer, and the hooves of the Vanwi horses beat the dust of the earth and trampled all who would forbear.
+So the battles went, filled with frenzy and fire, and the Hosts of the Vanwi went across Erub gathering the Freefolk.
+Under their banner rode the mighty Itie'lman, at last reunited with their sundered kin.
+There were also the clans of Men: the House of Forn, the House of Al-Afir, the House of Tuakin, and the Corodwalt tribes.
 They gathered the mighty armies of the Dwarrow, lead by the King of the Whole Underworld Pazlaghl, wearing his dreadful monster mask.
-And Fionn led a mighty cadre of Metallic Dragons, led by Guilwanden the Long Suffering.
+And Fionn led a mighty cadre of Metallic Dragons, led by Guilwanden the Long-Suffering.
 But this cadre was small, for the Metallic Dragons had suffered unspeakable losses to the designs of Marqôd.

-The Hosts of the Vanwi grew and marched onwards unstopped, though the gods had to leave momentarily to deal with the wolves Scorn and Hate, who were causing great troubles in the Heavens.
-But then the Hosts halted as they came to the city of Ballag, its steel and glass towers glittering in the noonday sun, the city guarded by the Iron Gates of Omkrondur, and they laid siege to it.
+The Hosts of the Vanwi grew and marched onwards unstopped, though the gods had to leave momentarily to deal with the wolves Scorn and Hate, who chased and bayed the Sun and Moon, and threatened to swallow them bodily.
+But the Hosts halted as they came to the city of Ballag, its steel and glass towers glittering in the noonday sun, the city guarded by the Iron Gates of Omkrondur, and they laid siege to it.
 The end of the Wars of Hate was near.

 Onslaught of the Chromatics